-1. The service and 911 calling will not work during a power outage at your service location.
-To improve function during a power outage, a battery backup unit must be installed.
+1. Electrical Power.
+The service and 911 calling require electrical power and will not work during a power outage at your service location.
+To maintain service during a power outage, a battery backup unit must be installed.
 If you are interested, Brightspeed can help you obtain a battery backup unit.

-4. For Brightspeed Connected Voice service only, you must notify Brightspeed via the means we provide to you before you change the physical location of your Connected Voice service.
-Connected Voice 911 calling will not work properly if you move before you update your physical location with us and receive our confirmation.
+4. Registered Location.
+With Brightspeed Digital Voice service, the choice of emergency provider handling a 911 call, and the address that emergency provider will see, are linked to your service address on file with Brightspeed.
+You must notify Brightspeed via the means we provide to you before you change the physical location of your Brightspeed Digital Voice service.
+Digital Voice 911 calling will not work properly if you move before you update your physical location with us and receive our confirmation.